 How To Grow Peas

-Plant your peas early in the spring, following instructions on your seed packet.
+Plant your peas early in the spring, following the instructions on your seed packet.
 I like to plant peas by a railing we have going to our basement.
 This gives the peas something to climb on without me having to do anything else.

 Sowing around late February will provide a crop as early as May.